Russian President Putin and PM Modi hold phone conversation | Law-Order

 - India

-Prime Minister Narendra Modi and Russian President Vladimir Putin on Monday held a phone conversation with a focus on implementing the decisions taken at their recent summit talks as well as certain global issues, including the situation in the Indo-Pacific.
+Prime Minister Narendra Modi and Russian President Vladimir Putin on Monday held a phone conversation covering bilateral defence cooperation, supply of fertilisers and ways to enhance India's engagement with the Russian Far Eastern region.

 ''Spoke with my friend, President Putin, to follow up on our discussions during his recent visit to India.
 We agreed on the way forward for enhancing India-Russia cooperation, including in supply of fertilizers.
 We also discussed recent international developments,'' Modi tweeted.